Colombia looks to attract tourists with peace, currency

 Despite the conflict between FARC, right-wing paramilitaries and government troops - which has killed more than 220,000 people - tourism has become a driver for growth during the last five years because of security improvements.

-A 41 percent depreciation in the country's currency over 12 months has also lowered costs for some visitors, but Lacouture says the country will have to keep up efforts to bring in travellers.
+A 41 percent depreciation in the country's currency over 12 months has also lowered costs for some visitors, but Lacouture says the country will have to keep up efforts to bring in travelers.

 "Though the depreciation presents an opportunity, we can't believe it's the solution to generate a larger number of tourists," she said.
 "Colombia has to strengthen its advertising and the competitiveness of services and products."

-In 2010 just 2.6 million travellers visited the Andean nation.
+In 2010 just 2.6 million travelers visited the Andean nation.
 Last year that figure almost doubled to 4.9 million, Lacouture said, which generated $4.9 billion in spending.

 The country hopes to welcome 6 million visitors ready to spend $6 billion by 2018.
 The sector provides some 1.7 million jobs.